Vishwaa-P/sql-data-warehouse-project/README.md

 - Top-performing products
 - Sales performance and trends

-More details in `docs/requirements.md` (if added later)

 ---

 # 🙌 7.
 Acknowledgment

 This project was created **with guidance and inspiration from DataWithBaraa**.
 His explanations, architecture notes, and overall teaching style helped shape how this project was structured and implemented.

-Massive respect to him and his content.

 ---
 ## 🛡️ License